-Andrew is fascinated by the exploration of theatrical magic in intimate performance spaces, the creation of of other worlds for engaged audiences only a few feet away.
-He also loves the challenge of generating a similar immediacy for audiences within much larger venues.
+I'm fascinated by the exploration of theatrical magic in intimate performance spaces, the creation of other worlds for engaged audiences only a few feet away.
+I love the challenge of generating a similar immediacy for audiences within much larger venues or through a screen.

-Andrew is currently in his ninth season as Producing Artistic Director of Know Theatre of Cincinnati, where he has also been resident scenic and lighting designer since 2007.
+From 2014-2024, I was Producing Artistic Director of Know Theatre of Cincinnati, where I was also resident scenic and lighting designer from 2007-2024.

-Here's a pretty cool thing about him from American Theatre Magazine.
+Here's a pretty cool thing about me from American Theatre Magazine.

 "Listening to their raw, celebratory songs echo against the brick walls, as lighting designer Andrew Hungerford’s gorgeous array of starry light bulbs glimmered overhead, I heard lines from my favorite poem running through my head: “We must risk delight … We must admit there will be music despite everything.”